MB-Huang/socket/README.md

 ### Wait Received Data

-- If the data with large size like image, you shoyld check the all bytes are recieved when recieve the data from partner.
+- If the data with large size like image, you should check the all bytes are recieved when recieve the data from partner.
 To enable this functionality, please set `SocketPair::waitRecvComplete = true`.